lf-edge/eve/README.md

 Step #4 is extermely important and can NOT be skipped (otherwise you will end up with and EVE image that can NOT be upgraded).

+Once your Raspberry Pi 4 is happily running an EVE image you can start using EVE controller for further updates (so that you don't ever have to take an SD card out of your board).
+Build your rootfs by running `make ZARCH=arm64 rootfs-rpi` and give resulting `dist/arm64/installer/rootfs-rpi.img` to the controller.

+One final note about Raspberry Pi 4 GPU support is that since we are running EVE in 64bit (aarch64) mode we are still waiting for the proper [VC4 DRM BCM2711 drivers](https://lore.kernel.org/dri-devel/cover.6c896ace9a5a7840e9cec008b553cbb004ca1f91.1582533919.git-series.maxime@cerno.tech/T/#m0275b55e1518be1fb2154d3c95e13c1b7de1f347) to be upstreamed.
+Currently it is expected that Kernel 5.7 may actually ship the fully functional driver.

 ## How to use on an HiKey ARM board

 Unlike Raspberry Pi boards, HiKey boards come with a built-in flash, so we will be using EVE's installer to install a copy of EVE onto that storage.
 You can follow these steps to prepare your installation media: